opensensorhub/osh-docs/docs/user-guide.md

   * Expose sensor commands through SPS

-For more details, see the [Web-based Interface Manual](webui-manual.md).
+For more details, see the [Web Admin Interface Manual](web-admin.md).